-This site adopts various open source platforms like Arduino, Amarino, Android, Fritzing, Minibread and LDR Engineering to make the projects as understandable as possible.
+This site adopts various open-source platforms like Arduino, Amarino, Android, Fritzing, etc. to make the projects as understandable as possible.

-There are several FREE and open source tutorials and projects available on this site, spanning from basic electronics to ubiquitous computing.
-The contents are focused on smart phone based UBIQUITOUS COMPUTING and MINIBREAD perspective of basic electronics.
+There are several FREE and open-source tutorials and projects available on this site, spanning from basic electronics to ubiquitous computing.

 The copyright in this website and the material on this website (including without limitation the text, artwork, photographs, images, music, audio material, video material and audio-visual material on this website) is owned by BuildCircuit and Sagar Sapkota.